viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 - 8 logical processors
 - 256 GB storage capacity
   - To enable Recall, you need at least 50 GB of space free
-  - Snapshot capture automatically pauses once the device has less than 25 GB of disk space
+  - Saving snapshots automatically pauses once the device has less than 25 GB of disk space
 - Users need to enroll into [Windows Hello](/windows/security/identity-protection/hello-for-business/) with at least one biometric sign-in option enabled in order to authenticate.

 ## Supported browsers